OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp3.md

 * <strong> int thrdstop_context_id;</strong>
 When switch occurs, you should store the current context in `thrdstop_context[thrdstop_context_id]`.

 You need to find where is the current program context when you are in `if(which_dev == 2)` block.
 You can find the answer in [xv6 book](https://pdos.csail.mit.edu/6.828/2020/xv6/book-riscv-rev1.pdf) chapter4.
 To simplify the problem, when you are in the `kerneltrap()`, the location of current program context is the same as the location when you are in the `usertrap()`.
+Moreover, what you do in `usertrap()`, just copy to corresponding location in `kerneltrap()`.

 The value of `thrdstop_context_id` is determined by `thrdstop()`
 1. If we call `thrdstop(n, -1, handler)`, you should find an empty slot in